United States Senate Committee on the Philippines: Lodge Committee

 Henry Cabot Lodge, Republican of Massachusetts, was the committee's first chairman, serving until 1911.
 During this time, the committee was informally known as the Lodge Committee.
 In 1902, under Chairman Lodge, the committee carried out an investigation into allegations of war crimes in the Philippine–American War.
 The hearings commenced on January 31, 1902 and adjourned on June 28, 1902.
 They were closed to the public, except for three press associations.
 The final report came to 3,000 pages.

 A remark to a Manila News reporter by newly promoted Brigadier General Jacob H. Smith on November 4, 1901, triggered the hearings, which eventually led to Smith's own court-martial and conviction.
-Smith said that he intended to set the entire island of Samar ablaze, and would probably wipe out most of the population.
+Smith said that he intended to set the entire island of Samar ablaze, and would likely wipe out most of the population.

 Senator George Frisbie Hoar had been demanding an investigation after increasing evidence of U.S. military war crimes in the Philippine–American War.
 Hoar introduced a resolution to establish a select committee to conduct the investigation on January 13, 1902.
 However, Chairman Lodge argued that the hearings would be better conducted by the existing Committee on the Philippines.
 Anti-imperialists in the Senate feared a whitewash, because Lodge had been avoiding investigating mounting allegations of war crimes so much so that the U.S. Senate Committee on the Philippines had been inactive for several months.